matomo-org/developer-documentation/docs/theming.md

 This guide assumes that you:

-* can code in PHP and JavaScript,
+* can code in HTML, PHP, CSS and JavaScript,
 * and have a general understanding of extending Piwik (if not, read our [Getting Started](/guides/getting-started-part-1) guide).

 ## Creating a theme